gaidardzhiev/linker0trust/readme.md

 Common risks include:
 - Payloads executing with full user privileges before the main program starts
 - Stealthy code that evades traditional binary inspection
-- Supply chain compromises embedded deeply in the development lifecycle
+- Supply chain attacks that silently compromise multiple stages of the development and build process

 This project vividly demonstrates this threat by injecting a simple payload that prints a message, but real attackers can replace it with arbitrary code.